|How to create your own low-calorie diet|

 Dr. Atkins wife tried to correct some of the misconceptions over at her Veronica Foundation website, but there's just too many people who don't want to know the truth.

-They are happy and content to be eating a low-carb, high-fat, high-calorie diets.
-They have been doing low carb long enough that their body has completely adapted to the use of ketones, so without a calorie deficit, they are going to stay that way.
+They have been doing low carb long enough that their body has completely adapted to their way of life, so without a large calorie deficit, they are going to stay as they are.

-Because of that, it's time to figure out how to get the rest of the weight off ourselves.
+Because of the resistance to truth and change, it's time to figure out how to get the rest of the weight off ourselves.

 My Experience with the HCG Diet